 - Click “Jobs” located on the top left side of the page and find “UMKC Work-Study Jobs” in the drop down menu.

-- You will be re-directed to the Work-Study system where you will need to login with your UMKC SSO and password.
+- You will be re-directed to the Work-Study system where you will need to login with your UMKC Username and password.

 - Select the positions that you wish to apply for and contact the supervisors directly to set up an interview by following the directions given from the hiring department in the “How To Apply” section at the bottom of the job posting.
 Supervisors will not be viewing resumes posted on the website.